facundoolano/feedi/README.md

 feedi is a web news reader with a minimal interface akin to a Mastodon or Twitter feed.

-supports RSS/Atom, custom website and API scraping, and also works as a Mastodon Client.

-- interface is twitter/mastodon like (vs email)
-- but with user control
+Noteworthy features:
+- Easy local and self-hosted environment setup.
+- Mastodon home and notification streams support.
+- Hackable RSS parsers and ad hoc scrapers.
-- auto mark as read
+- Smart feed sorting options (highlight infrequent sources, auto mark as read).
-- although it's a web app, it's designed for wasy setup on a local install for personal use
-- it's also prepared for self-hosted multiuser setups
+- Local article reading and preview using Mozilla's reader mode.
+- Send to Kindle device support.

 ![](feedi.png)